 where α'=i=1nViαi and β'=i=1nViμiT0 are the volume fraction weighted thermal sensitivity and offset respectively.
 In reality, thermal sensitivity relies primarily on thermal expansion, which is directly related to the strength of intermolecular bonds.
 Hence, the above linear model is generally inaccurate.
 Indeed, our experimental data presented in Figure 2g shows that thermal sensitivity follows a quadratic/higher order relationship with the concentration of CaCl2, indicating that data-driven modelling is suitable for PCCT thermometry.
 Since a fully connected neural networks with proper activations can approximate any continuous function, it is an ideal choice for nonlinear prediction of temperature given spectrally resolved LAC values, which is essentially a multivariate regression task.

-Experiments and Materials
+Methods/Experimental

 In our feasibility study, we selected (1) water and aqueous solutions of (2) 50 mM CaCl2 and (3) 600 mM CaCl2 as our three base materials since the human body is characteristically composed of water and bone.
 These substances were heated in a hot water bath with precision temperature control and immediately transferred to a custom-built rectangular cuboid phantom with a digital thermometer (DS18B20 thermometer, ±0.25°C).
 The thermal expansion of the acrylic phantom container is negligible in comparison to the substances being measured.
 The LAC values of the homogeneous base substances were measured in four energy bins (8-33 keV, 33-45 keV, 45-60 keV, and 60-100 keV) during transient cooling and at approximately every 5°C temperature drop.
 The system consists of an X-ray source (SourceRay SB-120-350, 75µm focus) and an X-ray photon-counting detector (ADVACAM WidePIX1x5, Medipix3, 55µm pitch, 256x1280 pixels).
 In our experiments, the source was operated at 100kVp 100µA with 0.1mm copper filtration.
 The detector was set to the charge-summing mode with two thresholds for each acquisition.
 After 1 hour of stabilization, projections were collected at 8keV and 45 keV thresholds followed by the same number of projections at thresholds of 33keV and 60keV.
 All projections were captured within a 1.5 °C change of the digital thermometer reading.